PJWalker/daggerheart/content/The Witherwild.md

 ---
 publish: "false"
 ---
-***When an invading nation attacks an ancient forest deity, a virulent overgrowth spreads throughout the land.***

-*Designed by Carlos Cisco, Rowan Hall, & Spenser Starke*

-**COMPLEXITY RATING:** ●

-# The Pitch

-Read this section to your players to introduce them to the campaign.

-> *Fanewick was once a place of great abundance and peace—dangerous to those unfamiliar with the land, but a cornucopia to those who respected its ways.
-But with the  eternal spring, a dangerous bloom known as the Witherwild took hold and now threatens the lives of all who live there.
-In a Witherwild campaign, you’ll play unlikely heroes from humble beginnings who are reckoning with their newfound duty to save Fanewick’s people from dangerous corruption.*

-# Touchstones

-*Princess Mononoke, The Legend of Zelda, The Dark Crystal, Nausicaä of the Valley of the Wind*

 # Overview

 *If your group decides to play this campaign, give your players the following information before character creation.*